-Job-Specific: This includes training, education, and support programs directed at a specialized field of study and on-the-job or off-the-job training for a specific occupation.
-Examples are Apprenticeship-on-the-Job, Graduate Transition Program, and the Youth Employment Program.

-Pre-Employment: This includes training supports and programs designed to occur before a person's involvement in the workforce, or in specialized training.
-Examples include Student Financial education levels and access to specific education and training programs.
-Some examples of these programs are the Community Literacy Development Fund or Workplace
+- Job-Specific: This includes training, education, and support programs directed at a specialized field of study and on-the-job or off-the-job training for a specific occupation.
+Examples are Apprenticeship-on-the-Job, Graduate Transition Program, and the Youth Employment Program. - Pre-Employment: This includes training supports and programs designed to occur before a person's involvement in the workforce, or in specialized training.
+Examples include Student Financial Assistance or Community Skills for Work. - Literacy: This includes programs aimed at improving youth and adult education levels and access to specific education and training programs.
+Some examples of these programs are the Community Literacy Development Fund or Workplace Education Program3.